Alejogb1/job-board/blog-data/how-do-i-create-a-mongouri-for-a-lightsail-hosted-database.md

 id: "how-do-i-create-a-mongouri-for-a-lightsail-hosted-database"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've spent quite a bit of time configuring databases across various cloud platforms, and Lightsail’s approach to MongoDB connectivity definitely has its nuances.
-It isn't always as straightforward as some other hosted solutions, especially when we're talking about constructing the *precise* MongoURI.
+It isn't always as straightforward as some other hosted solutions, especially when we're talking about constructing the _precise_ MongoURI.
 So, let me break down the process and share some lessons learned, focusing on practicality rather than theoretical fluff.

 The challenge with Lightsail isn't that it's particularly difficult; rather, it often boils down to understanding the specific configuration and security settings that AWS imposes.
 Generally, when dealing with MongoDB, the MongoURI string essentially acts as a roadmap for your application to locate and authenticate against your database server.
 A typical format, which we’ll adapt for Lightsail, looks something like: `mongodb://[username:password@]host[:port]/database?options`.